mattrussi/gitlab-com-runbooks/docs/kube/kubernetes.md

 1. GCP Quota Limits: we are unable to increase the capacity of a node pool.
 1. A configuration error has been pushed to the application, resulting in a termination during startup and a `CrashLoopBackOff`.
 1. Kubernetes is unable to pull the required image from the registry
+1. An increase in the amount of containers that need to be created during a deployment.